Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

     - Bin index (int) and value of the bin (float) for a vector
 8. List of numbers (float) for the extra values

+Track zoom information and extra value thresholds are also sent when they are modified, enabling the Partiels graphical representation to be synchronized with the OSC-controlled graphical representation or audio engine.

+Zoom information is sent only for point-type tracks (value zoom) and matrix-type tracks (value and bin zooms):

+1. Track address (string)
+2. "zoom" (string)
+3. Zoom type (string - value or bin)
+4. Global range - start (float)
+5. Global range - end (float)
+6. Visible range - start (float)
+7. Visible range - end (float)

+Extra value thresholds are only sent for tracks with extra values:

+1. Track address (string)
+2. "thresholds" (string)
+3. List of numbers (float) for the extra values

+> **💡 Tip**: A series of Pure Data and Max patches offering an alternative visualization of the results is distributed alongside the application.

 <div style="page-break-after: always;"></div>

 ## 9. Track properties